Cloud Strategy: Choosing To Go Cloud Right, Not Cloud First

 There now exists a targeted cloud approach for every business challenge, so the idea of taking on a multi-cloud strategy is real.
 However, engaging numerous providers means juggling multiple accounts and multiple control panels, further introducing complexity into your operations.

-Still, you can achieve cloud simplicity with the right cloud strategy.
+Still, you can achieve cloud simplicity with the best practices of cloud management.

-Maxis Right Cloud lets you navigate easily through the complexities of cloud adoption, giving clear insight and control of your cloud infrastructure so that you can focus on your core business and outcomes.
-To us, cloud simplicity hinges on having the right cloud, right expertise and the right network.
+So how do you choose the right cloud service provider for your business?
+Well, Maxis Right Cloud lets you navigate easily through the complexities and scalability in cloud computing, giving clear insight and control of your cloud infrastructure so that you can focus on your core business and outcomes.
+To us, cloud simplicity hinges on having the right cloud, the right expertise and the right network.

 Whether it’s modernising your applications or scaling digital transformation, having the right expertise is crucial in areas such as cybersecurity, DevOps, and migration.
 You will have access to our large pool of certified cloud experts who can advise you on the best course of action and see the project to completion.
 Be assured that our team will always be available to help you understand your environment and challenges, and tailor the right plan to help achieve your business goals.

-Finally, we will ensure that all cloud connectivity on our Maxis Programmable Network will be optimised for maximum security, performance, and reliability.
-Being connected on the right network will give you greater control and visibility, allowing you to establish direct connections between your data centres and branches, as well as ensuring that the right redundancies are set for each application.
+At Maxis, we will ensure that all cloud connectivity on our Maxis Programmable Network will be optimised for maximum security, performance, and reliability.
+For example, Maxis has implemented the right cloud solution strategy for remote classes to run smoothly and efficiently at Brickfields Asia College (BAC).
+Being connected to the right network will give you greater control and visibility, allowing you to establish direct connections between your data centres and branches, as well as ensuring that the right redundancies are set for each application.

 At the end of the day, a cloud-right strategy means managing and scaling your organisation’s cloud needs – from infrastructure to connectivity – with just one point of contact, one dashboard, and one bill.
 Imagine that.